Char7otte/grandma-s-ashes/Practical03/PartA_Lab.md

 **Using SQL Server Management Studio (SSMS):**

 - Open **SQL Server Management Studio (SSMS)**.
 You can find it in your Windows Start menu or by searching for it.
-- Connect to your SQL Server instance using appropriate credentials (usually the default administrator account "sa").
+- Connect to your SQL Server instance using Windows Authentication.
 - In the Object Explorer window, right-click on your server instance name (usually "SQLEXPRESS") and select **Properties**.
 - Go to the **Security** page.
 - Under **Server authentication**, select **SQL Server and Windows Authentication mode**.
 This allows login using both Windows credentials and dedicated SQL Server logins.